sukunetsiz/kabus/README.md

 ## Core Features

-### Security & Privacy
-- **PGP Integration**: Mandatory PGP key confirmation for vendors to verify key ownership
-- **Two-Factor Authentication**: Enhanced security through PGP-based 2FA
-- **Mnemonic Recovery**: Built-in mnemonic phrase generation for key recovery
-- **No JavaScript**: Built entirely with pure PHP and does not utilize JavaScript in any capacity.

 ### Monero Integration
 - **Vendor Registration Payment**: Monero Wallet RPC integration that generates a wallet address for vendor fee payments, with support for separate transactions and a 24-hour payment window
 - **Product Advertising Payment**: Integrated payment system for vendors to advertise their products on the homepage through Monero transactions
+- **Product Purchasing**: Integrated Monero payment system for secure and anonymous product transactions
-- **Return Address System**: Simple validation for user's Monero return addresses
+- **Return Address System**: Validation for user's Monero return addresses

-*Note: Product purchasing with Monero is planned for future updates.
-Currently, Monero integration is only used for vendor registration fees and product advertisement payments*

 ![Vendor Registration Payment](docs/1.png)